This post is a living document. Last updated on 2026-05-31.

 Rapid prototyping—getting from A to B without deep dives—also seems essentially solved.
 When improvements are needed, the simplest approach is to direct the AI to reuse fragments of earlier code or templates.
 When I have time or need specific architecture, I still refine things myself, but AI gives me the option to strategically postpone that work.

-Given this shift, I think it is time to consider agentic workflows and researcher best practices for computational research in the AI era.
-Since general standards and guidelines still seem to be missing, and I don’t have time to dive too deep, I decided to stay within the Claude ecosystem and began writing a plugin that captures my workflow.
+Given this shift, I think it is time to think about researchers’ best practices for computational research in the AI era.
+I am not aware of any general standards or guidelines at the moment, and I don’t have time to dive too deep, so I decided to stay within the Claude ecosystem and began writing a plugin that captures my workflow.

 Computational research plugin

 - Computational engine.
-Link to the Wolfram kernel for validation and Wolfram functions.
+A link to the Wolfram kernel for computational validation.

 - Knowledge base.
-A plain-markdown wiki readable by both humans and LLMs.
+A Markdown wiki readable by both humans and LLMs.

 - Resource management.
-Resources stored as Markdown with recovery instructions, regenerated on demand.
+Resources stored as Markdown with recovery instructions.

-See the LLM-updated version history below for a changelog after each major release.
+See the LLM-updated version history below for a changelog after major releases.

 AI will surely make certain hard skills obsolete.
 Paradigm shifts are exciting, and letting things go and starting anew deepens life experience.
 But several human roles remain essential: